 The best traps are ones your characters have a chance of overcoming with some patience and collaboration, but a misstep, failed check, or blatant disregard of obvious clues may leave the party impaled or under some ancient being's mind control poison.
 Which sounds like a great way to start your next adventure.

-Welcome to my list of Great Movies With Sword Fighting!
-Notice the emphasis on the word Great?
+Welcome to my list of awesome Movies With Sword Fighting!
+Notice the emphasis on the word awesome?
 I'm sure your first question is going to be, did Krull make the cut?
 Well!
 I think you know the answer to that!
 These aren't in any particular order except maybe nostalgia.
 Also, Star Wars didn't make the cut because, despite being a massive Star Wars fan, light saber fighting is NOT sword fighting.
 Keep in mind this list is totally opinionated.
-I am curious if you agree with my opinion of Great here, and if you don't agree, or I missed some exceptional movies with sword fighting, I'm excited to hear about them!
+I am curious if you agree with my opinion of awesome here, and if you don't agree, or I missed some exceptional movies with sword fighting, I'm excited to hear about them!
 So let me know in the comments.